Sussex County Vocational School District

-The Sussex County Vocational School District is a county-wide vocational public school district located in Sparta Township, serving students in ninth through twelfth grades and adult students from Sussex County, in the U.S. state of New Jersey.
+The Sussex County Technical School District is a county-wide vocational technical public school district located in Sparta Township, serving students in ninth through twelfth grades and adult students from Sussex County, in the U.S. state of New Jersey.

-As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 677 students and 60.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
+As of the 2024–25 school year, the district, comprised of one school, had an enrollment of 663 students and 52.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.6:1.

 School

-The district's lone facility is Sussex County Technical School, which offers an extensive range of professional and trade instruction to county students.
+The district's lone facility is Sussex County Technical School (originally named "Sussex County Vocational-Technical School" when established in 1969), which offers an extensive range of professional and trade instruction to county students.
 The local district is responsible for paying the tuition for students attending the school as well as providing transportation.